Dalbenjr/Dalbenjr/README.md

 React

-Ruby

-Ruby on Rails
+Node.js

 What I Do:

-I specialize in creating dynamic and visually appealing websites using the latest front-end technologies.
-Whether it's building from scratch or enhancing existing projects, I bring creativity and functionality to the forefront.
+I have a solid understanding of Node.js, building scalable backend applications with frameworks like Express.js and using Sequelize for database management.
+I'm proficient in handling asynchronous operations, integrating databases, and implementing real-time features.
+I focus on security, testing, and performance optimization to create reliable and efficient applications.

 Highlights:

-🚀 Proficient in HTML, CSS, JavaScript, Ruby and Ruby on Rails
+🚀 Proficient in HTML, CSS and Bootstrap, JavaScript and Node.js

 ⚛️ Proficiency in React for building modular and interactive components